-- 20.1 Miscellaneous income consists of income ranging from one hundred thousand and above which includes penalties from supplier and Unclaimed Benefit Refund (UBR) amounting to 45,397,604 which was reverted back to the fund after two years of publication in the Philhealth's website portal per recommendation of the Commission on Audit in the 2018 Annual Audit Report.
-For PROs, this includes income from sale of valueless records, forfeited performance security and refund of benefit payment collected from delinquent employers. - 20.2 Rent Income this is an income from the rented portion of PRO III office building.
+- 20.1 Miscellaneous income consists of income ranging from one hundred thousand and above which includes penalties from supplier in the Head Office, while in PROs this includes income from sale of valueless records, forfeited performance security and refund of benefit payment collected from delinquent employers. - 20.2 Rent Income this is an income from the rented portion of PRO III office building.